What is an invasive Streptococcus pneumoniae infection?

 Preventive treatment (e.g., antibiotics) is not generally needed for exposure to someone with an infection caused by S. pneumoniae.

-How can I get more information about S. pneumoniae?
+How can I learn more about S. pneumoniae?

-- If you have concerns about S. pneumonia, contact your healthcare provider.
+- If you have concerns about S. pneumoniae infection, contact your healthcare provider.

-- Visit the Centers for Disease Control and Prevention website at http://www.cdc.gov/pneumococcal/.
+- Visit the Center for Disease Control and Prevention website at http://www.cdc.gov/pneumococcal/.